With midterms more than a year away, a record number of lawmakers are eyeing the exits

 Since President Trump returned to the White House this year, a record number of members are eyeing the exits as the Republican-led Congress has largely ceded its power to Trump's vision of the country.

 As of Aug.
-12, 2025, there will be 470 Congressional seats on the ballot in 2026: all 435 House seats, 33 regularly-scheduled Senate contests and two special elections to fill the remainder of Senate terms in Ohio and Florida.
+12, there will be 470 congressional seats on the ballot in 2026: all 435 House seats, 33 regularly scheduled Senate contests and two special elections to fill the remainder of Senate terms in Ohio and Florida.

 Loading...